ibm-cloud-docs/CDN/how-to.md

 ## Setting content caching time using "Time To Live"

 After your CDN is running, you can set your content caching time using Time To Live (TTL).
 The Time To Live for a particular file or directory path indicates how long that content should be cached.
-When you created the CDN Mapping, a default global TTL of 3600 seconds was created.
+When you created the CDN Mapping, a default global TTL of 3600 seconds (1 hour) was created.

 **Step 1:**